QubesOS/qubes-doc/external/configuration-guides/tips-and-tricks.md

 Tips and Tricks
 ===============
-This section provides user suggested tips that aim to increase Qubes OS usability, security or that allow users to discover new ways to use your computer that are unique to Qubes OS.
+This section provides user suggested tips that aim to increase PedOS usability, security or that allow users to discover new ways to use your computer that are unique to PedOS.

 Opening links in your preferred AppVM
 -------------------------------------